Cloudflare Fixed Their Email Obfuscation Script (I May Have Caused It)

 If you need obfuscation: do it yourself

-If you do want to hide email addresses from bots, there are much better ways that do not involve executing scripts early in the rendering process.
+If you do want to hide email addresses from bots, there are much better ways that do not involve shipping any script before the user has expressed interest.
 The best approach: attach an IntersectionObserver and decode the email just-in-time when it scrolls into view.
 This is the same defer until needed pattern I use for everything from YouTube embeds to Google Maps.

 Create the obfuscated email